cdklabs/cdk-cicd-wrapper/docs/content/getting_started/index.md

 ## Setup the {{ project_name }}

-To set up the CI/CD pipeline in your existing CDK project, follow these steps:
+To set up the CI/CD pipeline in your existing AWS CDK project, follow these steps:

 1. Open your entry file, typically located at `bin/<your-main-file>.ts` (where `your-main-file` is the name of your root project directory).